Boi in Scrabble and Meaning

 2. (BDSM, especially in roleplay) A male bottom (i.e. submissive partner), defined not by junior age, but by his obedient role and submission to the dominant "top".

-4. (neologism) A trans boy or man.
+4. (neologism) A trans boy; a trans man or transmasculine person.

 Derived terms